Qatar national football team: 2010–2020

 Qatar continued its poor form in the 2017 Gulf Cup, which was hosted by Kuwait.
 Qatar opened the tournament with a 4–0 win against Yemen, but that was followed by a 1–2 loss to Iraq and an unconvincing 1–1 draw to Bahrain.
 Qatar took third place in Group B with four points and was eliminated in the group stage of the competition, which was considered an upsetting of the tournament, especially after winning the 2014 edition.

 Qatar's players celebrating the country's first-ever Asian Cup title in 2019.

-However, Qatar had an excellent campaign at the 2019 Asian Cup.
+However, Qatar had an excellent campaign at the 2019 AFC Asian Cup.
 Their opener saw them defeat Lebanon 2–0.
 This was followed by a 6–0 thrashing of North Korea and a 2–0 win against three-time champions Saudi Arabia, which sealed the team getting first place in the group.
 They had a 1–0 win against Iraq in the Round of 16 and a late win against defending runners-up South Korea in the quarter-finals, seeing them through to the semi-finals for the first time ever, where they defeated the hosts United Arab Emirates 4–0 to set up a final against 4-time winners Japan.
 Qatar ended up winning the final 3–1 over Japan, marking their first-ever major tournament title in their history, and capping off one of the most improbable Asian Cup runs in the tournament's history, especially since they conceded only one goal in all their games.

 Qatar was invited to the 2019 Copa América.
 They were placed in Group B with Colombia, Argentina and Paraguay.
-Their first game was against Paraguay where they came back from a 2–0 deficit to tie it 2–2 but marked for the first time Qatar suffered more than one goal in any major competition since winning the Asian Cup in the UAE.
+Their first game was against Paraguay where they came back from a 2–0 deficit to tie it 2–2, but this marked the first time Qatar suffered more than one goal in any major competition since winning the Asian Cup in the UAE.
 It was followed by a 0–1 loss to Colombia, ending the team's undefeated streak in any major competition to eight.
 A 0–2 loss to Argentina meant Qatar took the last place in Group B with a single point and was eliminated in the group stage of the competition.